This Creamy Cauliflower Soup Recipe tastes rich and creamy but is low carb and lower in fat than most cream based soups.

 - Stir in the heavy cream.
 Sprinkle on the gluccomannan, if using, and stir until dissolved.

 Note for my Trim Healthy Mama readers.
-This soup is barely in the S category.
+This creamy cauliflower soup recipe is barely in the S category.
 You could have a smaller portion with a side salad for a Fuel Pull!
 Or leave out the heavy cream and have a regular 12 oz portion for a FP.